LIS

 20VAC5-330-30.
 General provisions.

-B. An investor-owned electric utility, electric cooperative, or public utility providing water service shall use the Serious Medical Condition Certification Form (Form SMCC) provided on the State Corporation Commission's website at http://www.scc.virginia.gov/pue/rules.aspx unless the State Corporation Commission approves the use of an alternative form.
+B. An investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service shall use the Serious Medical Condition Certification Form (Form SMCC) provided in English and Spanish on the State Corporation Commission's website at https://www.scc.virginia.gov/regulated-industries/utility-regulation/pur-responsibilities/rules, unless the State Corporation Commission approves the use of an alternative form.

-C. An investor-owned electric utility, electric cooperative, or public utility providing water service may require a customer to provide it a new Serious Medical Condition Certification Form either annually or upon the expiration of the anticipated length of time that the serious medical condition will persist if such time is less than 12 months.
+C. An investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service may require a customer to provide a new Serious Medical Condition Certification Form either annually or upon the expiration of the anticipated length of time that the serious medical condition will persist if such time is less than 12 months.

-D. An investor-owned electric utility, electric cooperative, or public utility providing water service may take reasonable actions to verify the validity of the Serious Medical Condition Certification Form.
-Such actions include, but are not limited to, contacting (i) the licensed physician to confirm the medical condition of the patient and the treatment or treatments associated therewith; (ii) the Virginia Department of Health Professions, or the applicable state's licensing board, to verify that the physician is a licensed physician; or (iii) the customer to verify that the patient currently resides at the residence.
+D. An investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service may take reasonable actions to verify the validity of the Serious Medical Condition Certification Form.
+Such actions include contacting (i) the licensed physician or licensed nurse practitioner to confirm the medical condition of the patient and the treatment associated with the medical condition; (ii) the Virginia Department of Health Professions, or the applicable state's licensing board, to verify that the physician or nurse practitioner is a licensed physician or licensed nurse practitioner; or (iii) the customer to verify that the patient currently resides at the residence.

-E. In the event that the investor-owned electric utility, electric cooperative, or public utility providing water service is of the opinion that the information provided on the Serious Medical Condition Certification Form is invalid, or otherwise is of the opinion that there has been fraud or abuse of the process provided in this chapter, it may petition the State Corporation Commission for redress pursuant to 5VAC5-20-100 B, State Corporation Commission's Rules of Practice and Procedure.
+E. In the event that the investor-owned electric utility, electric cooperative, natural gas utility, or public utility providing water or wastewater service is of the opinion that the information provided on the Serious Medical Condition Certification Form is invalid or otherwise is of the opinion that there has been fraud or abuse of the process provided in this chapter, it may petition the State Corporation Commission for redress pursuant to 5VAC5-20-100 B, State Corporation Commission's Rules of Practice and Procedure.

 Statutory Authority